OpenVoiceOS/ovos-wake-word-plugin-precise/readme.md

 - xdg compliant paths
 - allow overriding binary used
-- fix recording of wake words setting, this is derived from phonemes and badly implemented in core, so you end up getting 0.2 second recordings etc
+- fix recording of wake words setting, this is derived from phonemes and badly implemented in core, so you end up with issues like getting 0.2 second recordings if you don't set the phonemes (that are not used by precise)
 - i prefer hardcoded static and explicit urls for binary to be downloaded

 The "plugins" are pip install-able modules that provide new engines for mycroft